kiorky/kiorky_blog_posts/20150302/uwsgi.md

 tail -f /foo.log
 ```

-Then we can finally do the capture of a map request
+Then, we can finally do the capture of a map request:

-from one terminal
+- from one terminal:

 ```
 curl -vvvv http://foo.net/cgi-bin/mapserv?map=mymap
 ```

-from antoher terminal
+- from antoher terminal:
 ```
 tcpdump port 3031 -vvvvv -XX -i lo
         ...